The Backlash To Green Book, Explained

 This is all just too disgusting. pic.twitter.com/LYVbpFZFUL

-In the third official statement associated with this movie (so far), Vallelonga said: "I want to apologise.
-I spent my life trying to bring this story of overcoming differences and finding common ground to the screen, and I am incredibly sorry to everyone associated with 'Green Book.
-I especially deeply apologise to the brilliant and kind Mahershala Ali, and all members of the Muslim faith, for the hurt I have caused."
+In the third official statement associated with this movie (so far), Vallelonga said, “I want to apologize.
+I spent my life trying to bring this story of overcoming differences and finding common ground to the screen, and I am incredibly sorry to everyone associated with ‘Green Book.
+I especially deeply apologize to the brilliant and kind Mahershala Ali, and all members of the Muslim faith, for the hurt I have caused."

 Vallelonga has since deleted his Twitter account.